jacobcantwell/amazon-lightsail-minecraft/README.md

 You need to create Lightsail networking rules to open ports to the internet, or to a specific IPv4 address or range.

-* Log into your the AWS management console
+* Open the Amazon Lightsail management console
-* Search for `Lightsail`
 * Open your Windows Server instance
 * Select `Networking`
 * Under IPv4 Firewall, select `+ Add rule`